BatteryDataAlliance/pymacnet/README.md

 ### <a name="MaccorSpoofer"></a>MaccorSpoofer

 Testing software on a real cycler is dangerous so we've created a submodule `maccorspoofer` to emulate some of the behavior of the Maccor software with a class `MaccorSpoofer`.
 This class creates TCP and UDP servers and accepts connections from n number of clients.
 The `MaccorSpoofer` does not perfectly emulate a Maccor cycler (for example, it does not track if a test is already running on a channel) and merely checks that the message format is correct and responds with standard message.
-This could be expanded in the future as needed.

 ## <a name="Documentation"></a>Documentation